mrghdeveloper/mrghdeveloper/README.md

 ### My Favorite Project Repos
-* <a href="https://github.com/mrghdeveloper/MrghSocialMedia">MRGHDEV Social Media</a> - Social Media Application With Varios Features Such As Bookmark, Comment, Search and more
+* <a href="https://github.com/mrghdeveloper/MrghSocialMedia">MRGHDEV Social Media</a> - Social Media Application With Various Features Such As Bookmark, like, Comment, Search and more
 * <a href="https://github.com/mrghdeveloper/Mrghpizza">MRGHDEV pizza</a> - Food Ordering Application For Pizza Restaurants With Paypal Integration, Product And Order State Management